 Depression affects about 6 million men in America each year.
 Antidepressant medication can have a profound effect on the mind and also the body.
 For men suffering from depression who are also trying to have a baby, it’s not unreasonable to worry about whether the antidepressants they take could affect their fertility.

-Effects of Antidepressants
+The Effects of Antidepressants on Male Fertility

-The most common type of antidepressant is called selective serotonin reuptake inhibitor (SSRI).
+The most common type of antidepressant is called a selective serotonin reuptake inhibitor (SSRI).
 Examples of SSRIs include Escitalopram, sold as Lexapro, and Sertraline, sold as Zoloft.
 These drugs work by stopping the brain from reabsorbing the neurotransmitter serotonin, which is associated with depression and other mood disorders.

 Documented sexual side-effects of SSRIs include erectile dysfunction, loss of sexual desire, and inability to orgasm.
 However, further research suggests that SSRIs may directly affect sperm quality and sperm motility.
 We’ve talked in other blogs about the importance of these factors in male fertility, so anything that affects them should be taken seriously.

-Treating Sexual Side-Effects
+Treating Sexual Side-Effects from Antidepressants

 If you suffer from sexual side-effects, it may be possible to change to a different antidepressant.
 However, keep in mind that you may not respond to other medications, and even if you find another drug that works for you, all antidepressants may affect sexual function.